rfrazier716/rfrazier716.github.io/posts/rust-fizzbuzz.rst

 * For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number.

-The first bullet screams "for loop" while the next three are conditional (if statements).
+The first bullet screams "for loop" while the next three are conditional (if) statements.
 With that in mind we'll write our simplest solution relying on a series of if-else statements and the modulo operator.

 .. raw:: html